-Iran leader assails U.S., says can't be trusted to keep agreements
+Iran leader blasts U.S. for 'theatrical' pullout from nuclear deal

 “Iran was committed to the deal.
 They (the Americans) have no excuse.
 International Atomic Energy Agency has repeatedly verified Iran’s commitment.
 But you see they (Americans) easily cancel this international agreement.”

-“The current U.S. president will meet the same fate as his predecessors, Bush and the neoconservatives and Reagan, and will vanish from history,” he said, referring to President Donald Trump and previous U.S. presidents.
+“The current U.S. president will meet the same fate as his predecessors ... and will vanish from history,” he said, referring to President Donald Trump.

-Khamenei did not directly address remarks made by Pompeo on Monday that threatened Iran with “the strongest sanctions in history” if it did not curb its regional influence, accusing Tehran of supporting armed groups in countries such as Syria, Lebanon and Yemen.
+Khamenei did not directly address remarks made by Pompeo on Monday that threatened Iran with “the strongest sanctions in history” if it did not curb regional activities such as support for armed groups in countries like Syria, Lebanon and Yemen.

 Pompeo spoke two weeks after Trump pulled out of the nuclear deal that had lifted sanctions on Iran in exchange for curbs to its nuclear program.
 European powers see the accord as the best chance of stopping Tehran acquiring a nuclear weapon.